 Director Elvira Lind on Bobbi Jene

 Full Frame is proud to present the following Q+A with director Elvira Lind.
-Lind’s film, Bobbi Jene, will screen for free on June 22 as part of the Full Frame Road Show Summer Series, presented by Capitol Broadcasting, Inc. and American Tobacco Campus.
+Lind’s film, Bobbi Jene, will screen for free on June 22 as part of the Full Frame Road Show Summer Series, presented by Capitol Broadcasting Company, Inc. and American Tobacco Campus.
 The screening of Bobbi Jene is co-presented by the American Dance Festival’s Movies by Movers.

 Q: What drew you to this particular person and her story?